highcharts/highcharts/docs/datagrid/datagrid-v2-migration.md

 # Upgrade DataGrid to v3
 The core of DataGrid has been changed in version 3.0.
 We have improved the performance and flexibility while adding accessibility support.
-This means that API options have been changed and the definition of styles or data source are different.
+This means that API options and the definition of styles or data source differ from the previous version.
 We outline all of the changes below.

 ## Factory function
 The factory function `DataGrid.DataGrid` has been replaced with `DataGrid.dataGrid`.